Skip to main content

-The Environmental Sciences concentration combines the disciplines of biology, geology, geography, marine science and chemistry to provide an environmental focus to a student's primary major.
-Students are also required to take several courses in environmental ethics and the environmental humanities.
-Much of the department's environmental science research is conducted out of the Keck Environmental Field Lab on the shores of Lake Matoaka.
+The Environmental Science Track draws on the disciplines of biology, geology, and chemistry to provide students with the skills necessary to analyze and resolve environmental problems utilizing the toolkit of the natural sciences.
+Students are also required to take several courses in environmental humanities and environmental social sciences.
+Much of the department's environmental science research is conducted out of the Keck Environmental Field Lab on the historic shores of Lake Matoaka.

 Study areas of applied research include climate change, conservation, and coastal science, among others.
 Current and recent examples of undergraduate environmental science research at W&M include: